-The most common questions that we get asked are:-
+Some of the most common questions that we get asked are:-

-Actually this is often phrased as "I want learn English," and I am always tempted to say "Well you've found it!"
+Not strictly speaking a question, and it is often phrased as "I want learn English," and I am always tempted to say "Well you've found it!"

 I would just like to point out: